 Human Communication is Complicated

-We don’t just communicate verbally.
-Humans communicate using body language and the vast majority of human beings are not fully conscious of others’ and our own body language most of the time.
+Humans communicate verbally and through body language and the vast majority of human beings are not fully conscious of others’ and even our own body language most of the time.

 Humans are Hypocrites: Judge Not, Lest Ye Be Judged

 Or: Don’t throw stones, because you live in a glass house.